pandas-dev/pandas/doc/pandas-2.0/source/goals.rst

   to pandas, particularly new data types, has grown increasingly complex with very obvious accumulations of technical debt.
-* pandas is being used increasingly for very large datasets on machines with many cores and large amounts of RAM (100s of gigabytes to terabytes)
+* pandas is being used increasingly for very large datasets on machines with many cores and large amounts of RAM (100s of gigabytes to terabytes).
+It would be nice to be able to better utilize these larger, beefier systems within a single Python process.
+* pandas is being used increasingly as a computational building block of some larger system, such as Dask or Apache Spark.
+We should consider reducing the overhead for making data accessible to pandas (i.e. via memory-mapping or other low-overhead memory sharing).
 * Rough edges in pandas's implementation (e.g. its handling of missing data across data types) are being exposed to users.